 - Baseless Mission: There's no way to replace your old units or create the new ones.
 While you and the computer have Headquarters areas, it's rare to win or lose a game by capturing them as it's far quicker and easier just to annihilate the entire enemy force.

-- Game-Breaking Bug: Tends to crash after a few minutes of play.
-At least, not on its' later builds.
+- Game-Breaking Bug: Early builds tended to crash after a few minutes of play.

-- Kill 'em All: The object of the entire game is to destroy all enemy opposition.
-Destroying oncoming hordes of aliens doesn't count, however.
+- Kill 'Em All: The object of the entire game is to destroy all enemy opposition.
 Technically you can win by capturing the enemy Headquarters but if you are doing well enough to do this, it's quicker to just finish off the enemy directly.

 - Super Drowning Skills: Any division that moves into water is instantly destroyed.